 Housing News & Announcements

-The City of Alexandria’s Draft CFY 2023 Consolidated Annual Performance and Evaluation Report (CAPER) for Housing and Community Development is now available for public comment.
-The document can be found here: DRAFT CY23 CAPER , as well as provided in hardcopy at the Office of Housing (421 King Street, Suite 215) and city libraries.
+The City of Alexandria’s Draft CFY 2024 Consolidated Annual Performance and Evaluation Report (CAPER) for Housing and Community Development is now available on the Office of Housing’s website, as well as provided in hardcopy at the Office of Housing (421 King Street, Suite 215, Alexandria, VA 22314) and city libraries.

 The CAPER describes progress made in carrying out the City’s approved Consolidated Plan and One-Year Action Plan during the recently completed fiscal year and assesses annual performance in relation to the priorities and goals established in that document.
-The CAPER identifies federal, state and local resources used, housing activities undertaken, and types and numbers of households assisted during the one-year period.
+The CAPER identifies federal, state, and local resources used, housing activities undertaken, and types and numbers of households assisted during the one-year period.

 Translated copies of the CAPER and copies of the CAPER accessible to persons with disabilities are available upon request.
 For further information or request for reasonable accommodations, please call the Office of Housing at 703.746.4990 or TTY 703.838.5056 for the hearing impaired.